 There were two main 'big ticket' investments we made when looking at how to make our home healthier.

 I was pregnant and exhausted, and with 33% of our lives spent sleeping, the bed was the first thing that was in desperate need of an upgrade.
 This was our biggest expense in terms of healthifying our home but it mattered to us.
 We swapped our aging gasoline mattress for a 100% natural latex mattress with a wool topper.
-(We got ours from Dormio, a Canadian company that offers 5% off if you tell them I said hello.)
+We got ours from Sunshine Mattress Co, a Canadian company.
+(Use the coupon code MEGHANTELPNER for 10% off mattresses and accessories.)

 I called in a local company that came over and tested the water from our faucet.
 We live not far from Toronto's water treatment centre and when our water was tested, it had close to the optimal level of chlorine as a swimming pool.
 The chlorine level tends to be lower further away from the treatment center as the chlorine evaporates.
 As a 10-minute shower is shown to be equivalent to drinking two litres of water, in terms of absorption of whatever is in the water, we went ahead and invested in a whole house de-chlorinator (I used the local Toronto company Nimbus).